xbasset/instruct/README.md

 Instruct is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

----

-For more detailed documentation, visit our [GitHub repository](https://github.com/xbasset/instruct).
-If you encounter any issues or have questions, feel free to open an issue or contact the maintainers.
-Happy coding!
+If you encounter any issues or have questions, feel free to open an issue or contact me.
+Happy LLM explorations!